wintechis/WoT-Gardening/ble_devices/esp32_pump/README.md

 ## TODO
 The code is still based on the function to control the internal LED light of the ESP32 module.
 As soon as a Bluetooth LE connection is established, the values 'led_on' and 'led_off' can be passed as parameters.
-- [-] Simply True or False should be enough here respectively 1 and 0.
+- [x] Simply True or False should be enough here respectively 1 and 0.

 It is also possible to receive values from the ESP32 module.
 This is done via the Serial Monitor in the Arduino IDE.
 - [ ] This function could be deactivated if necessary.
 Actually, we only need write access.